aishpant/site-source/content/blog/attr-doc.md

 An API might be something you are more familiar with.
 For eg. the public methods and data structures of a Java class.

 An ABI is hardware and platform dependent.
-This is the definition from Linux Programming Interface: Among other things, an ABI specifies which registers and stack locations are used to exchange this information, and what meaning is attached to the exchanged value.
+This is the definition from [The Linux Programming Interface](http://man7.org/tlpi/): Among other things, an ABI specifies which registers and stack locations are used to exchange this information, and what meaning is attached to the exchanged value.
 Once compiled for a particular ABI, a binary executable should be able to run on any system presenting the same ABI.

 The one above is a more general definition.
 The **Linux ABI** defines how userspace communicates with the kernel - `syscalls`, pseudo file systems (`procfs`,